- Abdominal Aortic Aneurysm

-Amyotrophic lateral sclerosis is a neurological disorder marked by the progressive degeneration of nerve cells in the spinal cord and brain.
-It is often referred to as Lou Gehrig’s disease, after a famous baseball player who died from it.
+Amyotrophic lateral sclerosis is a fatal neurological disorder characterized by progressive degeneration of nerve cells in the spinal cord and brain.
+It is often referred to as Lou Gehrig's disease.

 - Anal Fissures

 An anal fissure is a small, painful tear in the lining of the anus.
-Anal fissures may hurt and bleed during or after a bowel movement, but about 90 percent heal without surgery.
+Anal fissures may hurt and bleed during or after a bowel movement, but about 90% heal without surgery.

 - Anal Fistula